Board of Directors

 In accordance with the cooperative principles, Mississippi Market is run by democratic member control.
 Each October at our annual meeting, every single member-owner has the opportunity to vote in the Board of Directors election.

 Member-owners who are interested in serving on the Board can contact the Board via email at any point during the year to learn more about how to run.
 If you are interested in running for the 2015-2016 Board of Directors, visit our Election page here.

 Julia Burgess, Treasurer

 Julia brings fifteen years of professional experience in accounting/finance in the banking and financial services industry to our board of directors.
 She has experience leading complex projects and teams, communicating with diverse audiences and cultures and strong management capabilities.
 Julia is passionate about the nutritional and health benefits of unprocessed, organic foods and ensuring access to these in our community.
 Julia sits on the board’s Executive and Finance Committees.

 Sara has an M.A. in Industrial and Organizational Psychology and is a Human Resources Manager in the MN Judicial Branch (court system) where she focuses on performance coaching and workplace engagement.
 Sara believes in the values of cooperative organizations.
 She loves to cook and is currently learning to harvest seeds from local produce and garden.
-Sara sits on the board’s Governance Committee.
+Sara sits on the board’s Executive Committee.